Welcome to the TūHOE blog

 Maintenance and operational requirements will include; a manual changeover of the primary discharge pipe to alternate discharge into one of two sedimentation filter basins.
 This needs to be done every 10 days to two weeks.
 In the event of a large event, it is recommended that the primary discharge pipe is manually adjusted to enable discharge into both primary treatment tanks simultaneously.
 Wetlands require bi annual weeding and plant maintenance like any working landscape

 A separate grease trap is provided to the kitchen waste outlet and this will need maintaining approximately once per month dependent on usage patterns.

 The building is designed to be very energy efficient and will generate its own power using a very large 580m2 roof mounted solar photovoltaic array to generate electricity.
-The power generated by the panels will feed into the main distribution board for the building.
+The power generated by the panels will feed into the main distribution for the building.